Hikvision AcuSense NVR User Manual - NVR IPCAMERA SECURITY

 Solution

-Some false alarms can be filtered by using a thermal camera, vibration optical fiber, radar, and other equipment.
+Some false alarms can be filtered by using a thermal , vibration optical fiber, radar, and other equipment.
 The cost of the whole system is too high, and it cannot meet the requirement of finding the target quickly afterwards.

 With the development of artificial intelligence, target classification can be realized directly based on the video screen, and false alarm reductions and target retrieval can be provided, which can provide users with very cost-effective schemes.